Lutece/one-spaces/README.md

 # One Spaces
-A tiny(146B) module for making className 😎
+A tiny(146B) module for making css className 😎

 ## Installation